 The Universal parking structure consists of two enormous parking garages and a centralized transportation hub.
 Once you have parked or been dropped off, you walk straight from the transportation hub into Universal CityWalk, and on through CityWalk to the destination of your choice.
-The security bag check station is located in the transportation hub, not in front of the two individual theme parks – except for Halloween Horror Nights, when they also have security in front of Universal Studios Florida.
+The security bag check and metal detectors are located in the transportation hub, not in front of the two individual theme parks – except for Halloween Horror Nights, when they also have security in front of Universal Studios Florida.
 It usually takes about 5 to 8 minutes to walk from your car to the central transportation hub.
 Then it takes about 15 minutes to get from the hub to the entrance of either theme park.
 If needed, wheelchairs can be rented at the hub.

 Let’s talk driving

 If you are driving to Universal Orlando, write yourself a big sticky note that you need to put 6000 Universal Blvd, Orlando into your GPS.
 If you put in Universal Orlando or Universal Studios, you will likely be brought to 1000 Universal Studios Plaza.
 That’s the employee parking lot – there is nowhere for you to park there!
 The guest parking structure is on the opposite end of the property, at 6000 Universal Blvd.